A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Conclusions

 The bulk properties of the carrier flow are substantially modified once the particle-to-fluid density ratio exceeds $\Psi_p = 100$.
 As particle inertia increases, the dispersed phase extracts a significant amount of the kinetic energy from the carrier flow, leading to a marked reduction of the Taylor-scale Reynolds number.
 The bulk dissipation rate is also affected.
 However, the Kolmogorov length scale remains approximately constant and comparable to the particle diameter across all cases.
 The energy spectra exhibit a progressive departure from the classical Kolmogorov $\kappa^{-5/3}$ scaling as the mass fraction increases.
 When the flow is laden, the spectra display a $\kappa^{-4}$ decay at high wavenumbers, corresponding to sub-Kolmogorov and sub-particle scales.
 This scaling is reminiscent of those reported in bubbly flows and has recently been observed in particle-resolved simulations by \cite{Chiarini_Tandurella_Rosti_2025}.
 At low and intermediate wavenumbers, the classical Kolmogorov scaling is replaced by a $\kappa^{-1}$ regime when the flow is laden with the heaviest particles.
 This behaviour is consistent with the anomalous scaling of the second-order structure function, which follows $S_2 \sim \log(r/\eta)$ for separations larger than the particle diameter, and indicates a loss of velocity correlations \citep{Olivieri_Cannon_Rosti_2022}.
 Further insight into the flow modulation is obtained from the scale-by-scale energy budget \citep{Pope_2000}.
 As the mass loading increases, the nonlinear energy transfer term weakens, while the fluid-solid interaction term becomes increasingly dominant.
 In the case of the heaviest particles, the energy balance is controlled primarily by the mechanical work of the fluid-solid interaction and by viscous dissipation across the whole spectrum, whereas the nonlinear interactions that characterise the classical Kolmogorov cascade are fully suppressed.
-Finally, the local structure of the flow is examined through the invariants $Q$ and $R$ of the velocity gradient tensor $\partial u_i/\partial x_j$ \citep{Meneveau_2011}.
-Increasing particle inertia enhances strain-dominated events at the expense of enstrophy, leading to a balance between axial and biaxial strain and between vortex stretching and compression.
-Consistently, the joint probability density functions of $Q$ and $R$ exhibit an increased probability along the negative-$R$ branch of the Vieillefosse tail.
+The magnification of the fluid velocity skewness and kurtosis at the particle scales highlights an intensification of the small-scale activity.
+The PDFs of the invariants of the velocity gradient tensor indicate that increasing particle inertia enhances strain-dominated events at the expense of enstrophy, leading to a balance between axial and biaxial strain and between vortex stretching and compression.
+Notably, the tails of the PDFs of $R$ become increasingly pronounced, indicating stronger strain fields generated by the deformation of the streamlines around the solid spheres.